 Erosion Control Planning Services in Fairhaven, MA

-Below, we break down what a real landscape design plan includes, why it matters in Fairhaven’s coastal conditions, and how proper planning prevents expensive mistakes and rework.
+Below, we break down what a real erosion control plan includes, why it matters in Fairhaven’s coastal conditions, and how proper planning prevents washouts, standing water, basement seepage, and expensive rework.

 Water in your basement after every heavy rain isn't normal.
 Neither is standing water in your yard that takes days to disappear or erosion washing soil down your slope every storm.
 These problems happen because properties were never graded properly or drainage was never planned.

-Erosion and drainage planning figures out where water goes and how to get it there safely.
-We look at your property's slope, soil type, where water runs during storms, and where it needs discharging.
+Erosion control and drainage solutions figure out where water goes and how to get it there safely.
+We look at your property's slope, soil type, where water runs during storms, and where it needs to be discharged.
 Then we design drainage systems and erosion controls that actually work.
 Properties in Fairhaven, Mattapoisett, Marion, New Bedford, and Dartmouth all deal with water problems from poor planning.
 Sandy coastal soil, clay that holds water, slopes that erode, and freeze-thaw cycles that wreck drainage systems.

 Most drainage problems trace back to properties that were never graded right from the start.
-Builders rough-grade for drainage away from foundations but don't plan for the rest of the property.
-Water runs off in wrong directions, pools in low spots, or causes erosion on slopes.
+Builders' rough grade for drainage away from foundations, but don't plan for the rest of the property.
+Water runs off in the wrong directions, pools in low spots, or causes erosion on slopes.
 Sometimes it's fully finished properties that simply never had proper grading.
-Lawns and landscaping are in but water still doesn't drain correctly.
+Lawns and landscaping are in, but water still doesn't drain correctly.

 Erosion Planning